Day 1: Panama City, Panama

 Today you will be privately transferred to the airport to connect with your outbound flight.
 (B)

-Land price, per person, double occupancy: Price starts from US$525 per person per day - minimum two people.
+Land price, per person, double occupancy: From US$550 per person per day - minimum two people.